WHO bows to calls from countries for independent virus probe

+In Washington on Monday, Trump faulted WHO for having done “a very sad job” and said he was considering whether to cut the annual US funding from USD 450 million a year to USD 40 million.
+“They gave us a lot of bad advice, terrible advice,” he said.
+“They were wrong so much, always on the side of China.”
+Later Monday, Trump tweeted a letter he had sent WHO Director-General Tedros Adhanom Ghebreyesus.
+In the letter, Trump said “the only way forward” is if WHO “can actually demonstrate independence from China.”
+Trump said that unless WHO commits to “substantive improvements over the next 30 days,” he will make a temporary suspension of US funding permanent.

-WHO's normally bureaucratic annual assembly this week has been overshadowed by mutual recriminations and political sniping between the U.S. and China.
+WHO's normally bureaucratic annual assembly this week has been overshadowed by mutual recriminations and political sniping between the US and China.
 Trump has repeatedly attacked WHO, claiming that it helped China conceal the extent of the coronavirus pandemic in its early stages.
-Several Republican lawmakers have called on WHO Director-General Tedros Adhanom Ghebreyesus to resign.
-U.S. Health and Human Services Secretary Alex Azar said Monday it was time to be frank about why COVID-19 has “spun out of control."
-“There was a failure by this organization to obtain the information that the world needed and that failure cost many lives,” Azar said.
-Speaking hours after Chinese President Xi Jinping announced China would provide $2 billion to help respond to the outbreak and its economic fallout, Azar said the U.S. had allocated $9 billion to coronavirus containment efforts around the world.
+Several Republican lawmakers have called on Tedros to resign.
+US Health and Human Services Secretary Alex Azar said Monday it was time to be frank about why COVID-19 has “spun out of control."
+“There was a failure by this organisation to obtain the information that the world needed and that failure cost many lives,” Azar said.
+Speaking hours after Chinese President Xi Jinping announced China would provide USD 2 billion to help respond to the outbreak and its economic fallout, Azar said the US had allocated USD 9 billion to coronavirus containment efforts around the world.

 Tedros said he would launch an independent evaluation of WHO's response “at the earliest appropriate moment” — alluding to findings published Monday in a first report by an oversight advisory body commissioned to look into WHO's response.
 The 11-page report raised questions such as whether WHO's warning system for alerting the world to outbreaks is adequate, and suggested member states might need to “reassess” WHO's role in providing travel advice to countries.